Wetterhorn and Uncompahgre

-Summit Uncompahgre Peak
+Summit Uncompahgre Peak (see link).

 Congratulations on a hell of a day.
 This is one of the more impressive 14er doubles commonly done.
 The area still has plenty to offer: nearby 13er Matterhorn Peak lies between Wetterhorn and Uncompahgre and adds about 2 miles and 1,500 ft of elevation.
 Those trying to summit all the 14ers may want to check out Handies, Redcloud, and Sunshine while near Lake City.